twbs/bootstrap/site/content/docs/5.1/utilities/text.md

 ### Maps

-Font-size utilities are generated from this map, in combination with our utilities API.
+Font-size utilities are generated from this map in combination with our utility API.

 {{< scss-docs name="font-sizes" file="scss/_variables.scss" >}}